reelyactive/raddec/README.md

   timestamp: 1343392496789
 }
 ```

+See the [reelyActive Developer's Cheatsheet](https://reelyactive.github.io/diy/cheatsheet/) for a developer-friendly overview of the __raddec__ JSON.

 This library provides functionality to _encode_ a __raddec__, typically in anticipation of network transport to a destination computer, and to _decode_ the same __raddec__, typically to facilitate manipulation and storage of the contained information.